root-p/root-p.github.io/tutorial-pytelbot.md

 ## Assumptions

 This tutorial assumes you have already created a bot, and that you have access to the bot's token.
 It also assumes you're using python 3, and have installed telepot and Flask.
+You also need to make sure that whatever port your bot runs on is open publicly, or to Telegram's requests specifically.
+More info on that available [here](https://core.telegram.org/bots/webhooks)

 ## Why Webhooks? (seriously, what a hassle)